ninoNinkovic/LiveStamps/README.md

   "stamp": "Have you heard? {0} Thanks TundraTech!", },

 # Partial injection (implicit)

 "mystamp": {
   "value": "LiveStamps rule!",
   "stamp": "Have you heard? {} Thanks TundraTech!",
 },

-Output: Have you heard?
-LiveStamps rule!
-Thanks TundraTech!
 ```
 ####Multiple Injection Flags: